-Over the past few years, I’ve notice people using the phrase “fast forward” to indicate a passage of time.
+Over the past few years, I’ve noticed people using the phrase “fast forward” to indicate a passage of time.
 While I acknowledge the dynamic nature of language and try not to ride a high horse about “proper” English, I do find this phrase particularly jarring and troublesome.
 I’d like to take a moment to explain my concerns and, I hope, encourage you to think twice before using the phrase.

 Here’s a pretty typical example from Forbes.
 “I served as a translator for both language and culture over the years and gained a deep appreciation of the challenges of navigating caregiving, education and culture.
 Fast forward to graduate school: My interest in supporting child well-being led me to become interested in better understanding policy.”